arkore/terradraw-workshop/docs/workshops/foss4g2025/advanced/exercise-6.md

 ## What's Next?

-Now, you have mastered most core functionalities of TerraDraw with Maplibre GL JS.
+Now, you have mastered most core functionalities of Terra Draw with Maplibre GL JS.

-In the next step, we are going to learn how Leaflet - one of the most popular mapping library, integrated with TerraDraw.
+In the next step, we are going to learn how Leaflet - one of the most popular mapping library, integrated with Terra Draw.